 - Younger Children: Use simpler language, shorter activities, and more visual aids. - Older Children: Encourage deeper discussions, more complex activities, and connections to real-life situations. - Time: Adjust the time allocated to each phase based on the needs and engagement of your students.

-This lesson plan provides a framework for your "Build Your Own Church" Sunday school lesson.
-Remember to be flexible, adapt to your students' needs, and most importantly, create a fun and engaging learning experience that helps them understand the importance of church and their role in the community!
+This detailed lesson plan provides a framework for your "Build Your Own Church" Sunday school lesson.
+Remember to be flexible, adapt to your students' needs, and most importantly, create a fun and engaging learning experience!